victoriaehrlich/commodities-project/README.md

 - `.tooltip-date-oil`, `.tooltip-price-oil` — tooltip text styles for the oil chart

 ### bar-chart.css
-Styles scoped to the bar chart SVG elements.
+Styles scoped to the bar chart and map visual.

+- `.chart-subtitle` — italic caption below the chart title (used for the bar chart subtitle in the article)
-- `.bar-country` — country name labels
+- `.bar-country` — country name labels to the left of each bar
 - `.bar-value` — percentage value labels to the right of each bar

 ---